zhangzhiqiang2020/PIL/README.md

 ## @ Overview

-> The `PIL` is an R package enabling genetics-led and network-driven drug target prioritisation for Lymphoma.
+> The `PIL` is an R package enabling multi-omics integration and network-driven drug target prioritisation for Lymphoma.

 ## @ Installation

 ### 1. Install R

-Please install R (version 4.3.1 or above); see https://cran.r-project.org
+Please install R (version 4.2.2 or above); see https://cran.r-project.org

 If installed on `Ubuntu` (assuming you have a `ROOT (sudo)` privilege), please do so below